janmuldner1-svg/ICCM/README.md

 3. Move the files you downloaded into the "data" directory

-Now, all necessary data will be ready in "data" for when the full main.R is run later on (see below).
+Now, all necessary data will be ready in "data" for when the full main.R is run later on (see below "Usage").

 ## Install necessary packages in R
 install.packages("sf")